dustinpfister/blog_posts/_posts/threejs-object3d-get-world-position.md

 When I first wrote this post I was using revision 127 of threejs which was a late version of threejs as of April of 2021.
 When it comes to just the get world position method of the object3d class I do not think much has changed over the years, however a great deal has changed throughout the library.
 Code breaking changes are introduced to three.js all the time so if the code examples are not working as expected always check your version numbers first.

 ### 1.2 - Read my more on the look at method of object3d and what it has to do with world space

+There is working out not just one but many examples of the look at method of the object3d class to get a feel for where and when the method is useful, but also to become aware of the drawbacks in some situations.
+The methods works great but it will always look at a position that is relative to world space.
+Using the get world position method of the object 3d class can help with this, but even then there are some situations in which I am just going to need to work out another solution to set the orientation of an object.

 ### 1.3 - learn a thing or two about groups and object3d in general beyond just this post